VaatIntel7/Bike-sales-analysis-dashboard-excel/README.md

 - Data summarization, formatting, and conditional styling
 - Building actionable business intelligence reports

-##Files Included

-- `Bike_Sales_Dashboard.xlsx` → Main interactive Excel file (recommended)
-- Raw dataset (if provided)

-##How to Use the Dashboard

-1. Download and open the `.xlsx` file in Microsoft Excel (2016 or newer recommended)
-2. Use the slicers on the right panel and timeline at the top to filter data
-3. All charts and tables update automatically in real-time
-4. Reset filters using the clear button on each slicer

 ##What I Learned

 As my **first major Excel project**, this dashboard helped me develop strong skills in: